aogunwoolu/DevOps-Bootcamp/notes/18:08:2022_DevOps_bootcamp_thirdweek_Thursday.md

      - when lacking skills, **bringing someone else in** vs **training a member in a team**
 4. **Values**:
    - courage
+     - do the right thing and work on tough problems
    - focus
+     - focus on the sprint and its goal
    - commitment
+     - committing yourself to the team and spring goals
    - respect
+     - helping people to learn things you are good at & not judging the things that others aren't good at
    - openness
+     - highlighting when you have challenges and problems stopping you from success